apache/flink-connector-jdbc/docs/content/docs/connectors/table/jdbc.md

 Data Type Mapping
 ----------------
-Flink supports connect to several databases which uses dialect like MySQL, Oracle, PostgreSQL, CrateDB, Derby, SQL Server, Db2.
+Flink supports connect to several databases which uses dialect like MySQL, Oracle, PostgreSQL, CrateDB, Derby, SQL Server, Db2, Elasticsearch.
 The Derby dialect usually used for testing purpose.
 The field data type mappings from relational databases data types to Flink SQL data types are listed in the following table, the mapping table can help define JDBC table in Flink easily.

 <table class="table table-bordered">
     <thead>